leotoulet/BISTRO_scripts/README.md

 5. Install the required python dependencies: `pip3 install docker untangle xmltodict pandas shapely pymongo`

-6. Install docker: `sudo apt install docker.io`
+6. Install docker: `sudo apt install docker.io`, create a docker group `sudo groupadd docker` and add yourself to it: `sudo usermod -aG docker ${USER}`.
+You might need to log out of your session and log back in.

 The last step is to configure the number of iterations of BEAM: